By Michael Grant white

 But teaching the client to GENTLY breathe through their resistance on their own, can be tremendously empowering to that person.
-Of course some of the Cathartic school teaches this as well but I have seen too much abuse from the lay examples to feel confident in recommending many of them as professional.
+Of course, some of the Cathartic school teaches this as well, but I have seen too much abuse from the lay examples to feel confident in recommending many of them as professional.

 The therapeutic environment should be used for breakthrough work, spiritual principles, practical solutions and to train, monitor and re-enforce daily breathing practices.

-I have used mostly gentle but consistent techniques and exercises and have purposefully avoided the high intensity "Cathartic" styles.
-I am trained in them (Radiance and Rebirthing and have received over 150 Reichian sessions) and I rarely use them.
+I have used mostly gentle, but consistent techniques and exercises and have purposefully avoided the high intensity "Cathartic" styles.
+I am trained in them (Radiance and Rebirthing and have received over 150 Reichian sessions), and I rarely use them.

-I believe, to be safe and "first do no harm" they should be solely for the purpose of the professionally trained therapist.
+I believe, to be safe and "first do no harm" they should be solely for the professionally trained therapist.
 AND, in as much as the unbalanced breath can result in emotional confusion and overall convoluted energy management, I feel strongly that the professional therapist should know how to develop the breath in the fastest, safest, most grounding and centering way possible.

 This is largely why I have developed the Optimal Natural Breathing Somatic Education System.